 Traveling along Hwy.
 6, Mayhem Gulch is a good place to stop for a walk.
 There are not many aspens in the canyon, but you’ll love the fast-moving creek and scenic views.
 Keep your eyes peeled for big horn sheep who live in the canyon and for rock climbers, who scale almost every cliff in sight.

 In a few miles, turn north on Hwy.
 119 (the “Peak to Peak Highway”) towards Black Hawk and Central City.
-Black Hawk has become a huge resort area with 18 casinos, as well as hotels, restaurants, and bars.
+Black Hawk has become a huge resort area with 18 casinos.
 But turn left off Hwy.
 119 at Gregory Street and you can pass right through the resort area and drive two miles to Central City.
 It’s another world.
 Once called “The Richest Square Mile on Earth,” Central City looks much like it did in the 1870s.
 There’s beautiful Victorian architecture, colorful lampposts and flower baskets, and mountainsides of aspens and mining history.
 Take Eureka Street out of town to the old Cemetery, and follow Hwy.
 3 (Upper Apex Road) through valleys of aspens and history.
 You’ll see dozens of old mines along the way.
 At Apex Valley Road, turn right, and this will take you back along a creek lined with aspens to Hwy.
 119.

 Head north on 119, and you’re soon in Golden Gate Canyon State Park.
 You’ll need to stop and get a $9 parks pass for the day, but some of the best aspens on the Front Range can be found at Bootleg Bottom, which has picnic areas and trails through the colorful trees.